6 Dog-Friendly Places in Washington

-3. With its annual Doggie Olympics and miles of wide, sandy beaches (and what locals say is a very loosely enforced leash law), Long Beach may be doggy nirvana.
+3. With its annual Doggie Olympics and miles of wide, sandy beaches (and what locals say is a very loosely enforced leash law), Long Beach is considered doggy nirvana.

 4. Yakima Valley Wine Country vintners tout their dogged affection at canine-friendly wineries.
 For those unable to make it east of the Cascades, Spoiled Dog Winery on Whidbey Island welcomes mutts and is just a ferry ride from Seattle.

-5. Hit the trails by ski or snowshoe, but don’t leave Scout behind: three non-motorized Sno-Parks within the Mount Baker/Methow Area have dog-friendly trails.
+5. Hit the trails by ski or snowshoe, but don’t leave your pooch behind: three non-motorized Sno-Parks within the Mount Baker/Methow Area have dog-friendly trails.
 Bonus: There’s a good chance of seeing a dogsled team.

 6. Dogs can bark it up Bavarian style in Leavenworth, where Waterfront Park offers a trail full of interesting scents along the Wenatchee River, and where München Haus’s festive beer garden—with covered outdoor seating, cold beer and hot brats—seems to have a dog at every table.